 · Vanilla-flavored yogurt

 2. How much yogurt can a dog eat?

 After assessing the nutritional needs of your dog, you can determine the quantity of yogurt you can safely feed to your dog.
 Generally, 1-2 teaspoons are recommended for daily intake.
 In any case, yogurt consumption should not increase more than 10% of the total calorie intake of your dog.

 3. Is it OK to give my dog yogurt every day?

-Though yogurt good for dogs, using it as a substitute for regular meals might not be that great.
-You can feed your dog with yogurt only in limited quantities.
+Though yogurt is good for dogs, using it as a substitute for regular meals might not be that great.
+You can feed your dog yogurt only in limited quantities.
 Using yogurt in excess will lead to diarrhea, vomiting and other digestive issues in dogs.
 Under no circumstances should you feed the dog with Xylitol-containing products.
-Always remember to keep your dog away from the food that contains artificial sweeteners.
+Always remember to keep your dog away from food that contains artificial sweeteners.

 4. Is yogurt good for dogs?